-Be prepared to work on an actual application of your choosing
+Be prepared to work on your own submission to a gallery of your choosing

 This course is intended for artists of all skill levels who want to refine their professional practices or improve their creative business skills.
 It is suitable for early-career artists learning new techniques or experienced artists who would like to receive support and feedback throughout processes they have been undertaking for years.